TITLE 77: PUBLIC HEALTH

 5) An explanation of how the waiver will not reduce the quality of medical care established by the Act and this Part; and

-6) If the applicant is a System Participant, the applicant's EMS Medical Director shall state in writing whether he/she recommends or opposes the application for waiver, the reason for such recommendation or opposition, and how the waiver will or will not reduce the quality of medical care established by the Act and this Part.
-The applicant shall submit the EMSMD's statements along with the application for waiver.
-If the EMSMD does not provide written statements within 30 days of the applicant's request, the application may be submitted to the Department and the EMSMD will be determined to be in support of the waiver.
+6) If the applicant is a System Participant, the applicant's EMS MD shall state in writing whether he or she recommends or opposes the application for waiver, the reason for the recommendation or opposition, and how the waiver will or will not reduce the quality of medical care established by the Act and this Part.
+The applicant shall submit the EMS MD's statements along with the application for waiver.
+If the EMS MD does not provide written statements within 30 days after the applicant's request, the EMS MD will be determined to be in support of the application, and the application may be submitted to the Department.

-c) An EMS Medical Director may apply to the Department for a waiver on behalf of a System Participant by submitting an application that contains all of the information required by subsection (b) of this Section, along with a statement signed by the System Participant requesting or authorizing the EMSMD to make such application.
+c) An EMS MD may apply to the Department for a waiver on behalf of a System Participant by submitting an application that contains all of the information required by subsection (b), along with a statement signed by the System Participant requesting or authorizing the EMS MD to make the application.

-d) The Department shall grant the requested waiver if it finds the following:
+d) The Department will grant the requested waiver if it finds the following:

 1) The waiver will not reduce the quality of medical care established by the Act and this Part;

-2) Full compliance with the regulation at issue is or would be a hardship on the applicant;
+2) Full compliance with the statutory or regulatory requirement at issue is or would be a unique hardship on the applicant;

-3) For an EMT seeking a waiver to extend a relicensure date in order to complete relicensure requirements:
+3) For EMS Personnel seeking a waiver to extend a relicensure date in order to complete relicensure requirements:

-A) The EMT has previously received no more than one extension since his or her last relicensure; and
+A) The EMS Personnel has previously received no more than one extension since his or her last relicensure; and

-B) The EMT has not established a pattern of seeking extensions (e.g., waivers sought based on the same type of hardship in two or more previous license periods);
+B) The EMS Personnel has not established a pattern of seeking extensions (e.g., waivers sought based on the same type of hardship in two or more previous license periods);

-4) For an applicant other than an EMT:
+4) For an applicant other than EMS Personnel:

-A) The applicant has previously received no more than one waiver of the same regulation during the current license or designation year;
+A) The applicant has previously received no more than one waiver of the same statutory or regulatory requirement during the current license or designation period;

-B) The applicant has not established a pattern of seeking waivers of the same regulation during previous license or designation years; and
+B) The applicant has not established a pattern of seeking waivers of the same statutory or regulatory requirement during previous license or designation period; and

-C) The Department finds that the hardship preventing compliance with the particular regulation is not of an ongoing nature;
+C) The Department finds that the hardship preventing compliance with the particular statutory or regulatory requirement is unique and not of an ongoing nature;

 5) For a hospital requesting a waiver to participate in a System other than that in which the hospital is geographically located: